ZhenyingZhu/StudyNotes/SystemDesign.md

 - replication suits for read-scaling architecture.
 But async replication cause reads might land on an out-of-date replica
 - eventual consistency: when the replication lag is more than couple secs, could cause issues
 - Reading Your Own Writes: can solve by read-after-write consistency.
-The user writes the data can read the data immediately, while other users need wait
+The user writes the data can read the data immediately, while other users need wait **[KEY]**
   - Approach 1: the writer reads from leader.
 The system needs to know something has been modified without querying.
 Suitable for DB that only a few fields can be modified by users
   - Approach 2: all reads in a duration after writes read from leader.
 Prevent reads to the followers that are this duration behind
   - Approach 3: client remembers the write seq number, and read from followers not behind it, or wait until the follower catch up.
   - In a multi-geo design, the requests need to be served by the leader needs to be routed to the leader's DC first
   - If the user uses multiple devices, the metadata to identify the user and the timestamp/seq number needs to be centerialized.
 Also need to route the requests to the leader's DC because user's devices might be in different geo.
-- Monotonic Reads: to prevent when several reads occurs, later query return previous state
+- Monotonic Reads: to prevent when several reads occurs, later query return previous state **[KEY]**
   - a guarantee that the level is between strong consistency and eventually consistency
   - the same user always read from the same replica.
 Chosing the replica based on a hash of the user id (but need to consider if the replica failed, how to re-route the user)
-- Consistent Prefix Reads: when multiple writes happen in a seq, prevents a reader seeing them out of order
+- Consistent Prefix Reads: when multiple writes happen in a seq, prevents a reader seeing them out of order **[KEY]**
   - only happened in partitioned DBs.
 In the same partition the writes can be kept in order, but hard to coordinate in different partitions
   - Can make writes that order matters write to the same partition.
   - Another solution: use algorithms to keep track of causal dependencies
-- Transaction is the DB provided solution to deal with replication lag
+- Transaction is the DB provided solution to deal with replication lag **[KEY]**
   - Single-node transactions is a solution, but cannot be used in distributed system

 Multi-Leader Replication